Setting Detection Rules

 Custom Polices

-Custom policies empower users to identify deviations from the desired configuration, thereby enhancing overall security posture and helping to detect drift.
+With custom policies, you can identify deviations from the desired configuration.
+This enhances overall security posture and helps detect drift.

 You can use custom queries to specify sensitive collections inside your infrastructure, such as allowed permissions, resource configurations, or access policies.

-Schedule reports on a weekly or daily basis, providing insights into any changes or deviations occurring within the defined collections.
+Schedule reports on a weekly or daily basis.
+Reports give insights into any changes or deviations occurring within the defined collections.

-Detection rules trigger real-time incidents upon detecting a drift from the defined collections.
-These rules are instrumental in identifying unauthorized changes or configurations within the system.
+When a detection rule detects a drift from the defined collections, it triggers a real-time incident.
+Detection rules are instrumental in identifying unauthorized changes or configurations within the system.
 By leveraging detection rules, you can ensure timely responses to security incidents.

-Our platform offers built-in remediation actions to address detected drifts, like disabling a cloud service account and adding to a group.
-For more details, review the full topic.
+The Delinea Platform offers built-in remediation actions to address detected drifts, like disabling a cloud service account and adding to a group.

-To illustrate the practical application of drift detection, let's consider the following scenario of detecting Unauthorized Access to Sensitive Data:
+To illustrate the practical application of drift detection, consider the following example scenario in which a rule detects unauthorized access to sensitive data.

 Objective: Identify when any local cloud service user has a data update privilege on lambda functions.

-3. Create a Detection Rule: Configure a detection rule to monitor deviations from the defined collection.
-In this scenario, the detection rule should trigger an incident whenever a local AWS user gains permission to update a lambda function.
+3. Create a detection rule: Configure a detection rule to monitor deviations from the defined collection.
+In this example, the detection rule should trigger an incident whenever a local AWS user gains permission to update a lambda function.

-Custom detection rules is a fundamental aspect of our platform, empowering cloud service users to maintain the integrity and security of their systems and detecting drift.
-By leveraging custom collections, real-time detection rules, and automated remediation capabilities, users can effectively identify and respond to unauthorized changes, thereby enhancing overall security posture.
+Custom detection rules are a fundamental aspect of the Delinea Platform, empowering cloud service users to maintain the integrity and security of their systems and detecting drift.
+By leveraging custom collections, real-time detection rules, and automated remediation capabilities, you can effectively identify and respond to unauthorized changes, enhancing your overall security posture.